cozy/cozy-client/docs/relationships.md

 You are free to create your own relation type if you need a special behaviour.

-For instance, [Banks doctypes](https://github.com/cozy/cozy-banks/blob/master/src/doctypes.js) implements `HasManyBills` or `HasManyReimbursements` that inherits from `HasManyInPlace`.
+For instance, [Banks doctypes](https://github.com/cozy/cozy-banks/blob/master/src/doctypes.js) implements `HasManyBills` or `HasManyReimbursements`.

 #### Old relation types